zhullyb/monyhar/monyhar/docs/python3_migration.md

 the [Python.org Porting HOWTO](https://docs.python.org/3/howto/pyporting.html)
 or the many, many other guides on the Internet.

-However, here are a few notes that may be helpful in a Chromium context:
+However, here are a few notes that may be helpful in a Monyhar context:

 * Most of our Python code is pretty straightforward and moves easily from Python2 to Python3, so don't stress out about this!